Parameterized Model-checking of Discrete-Timed Networks and Symmetric-Broadcast Systems: Solving PMCP for Specifications over Infinite Executions

+We illustrate the execution of the above algorithm for one round in Figure~\ref{fig:rho-dprime}.
+Here, we depict two \sgood edges $e_j$ and $e_{j+1}$ of the run $\beta''$ along with the groups $\mathbb{G}_{e_j}$ and $\mathbb{G}_{e_j+1}$ that enable the simulation of these edges in the run $\rho''$.
+The illustration shows that each of the groups is first loaded (in order to prepare for the transition $e_j$ resp. $e_{j+1}$ to be taken), then process 1 is swapped into the group (allowing process 1 to execute the respective transition), after that transition $e_j$ resp. $e_{j+1}$ is taken, and finally each group is flushed to prepare for the next symmetric broadcast (in order to be ready to participate in the next round of the simulation).
 Since the invariant $(\dagger)$ holds at the start of each block, it is easy to see that the algorithm can actually be executed.
 Indeed, the invariant ensures that the algorithm can \textbf{load} when needed (and thus, \textbf{swap} and \textbf{recharge} when needed).
 It is not hard to see that, as promised, the resulting path $\xi_i$ weakly-simulates all the cycles of all the groups.
 To see that the projection of $\xi_i$ on process $1$ is $\beta''_i$, observe that the moves performed by process $1$ in lines $1(b)$ and $3$ of the algorithm trace exactly $\beta''_i$.
-Furthermore, process $1$ is moved only in these lines since, by our assumption that $\puwd$ contains no self loops, every edge in $\beta''$ is different than the edge just before and just after it and thus, process $1$ is never in a group when it is being loaded (except at the very beginning of the first block, in which case the \textbf{load} in line $1(a)$ of the algorithm does nothing since this group is already in a loaded position in the initial configuration of $\rho''$).
+Furthermore, process $1$ is moved only in these lines since, by our assumption that $\puwd$ does not contain any self loop, every edge in $\beta''$ is different than the edge just before and just after it and thus, process $1$ is never in a group when it is being loaded (except at the very beginning of the first block, in which case the \textbf{load} in line $1(a)$ of the algorithm does nothing since this group is already in a loaded position in the initial configuration of $\rho''$).

 This completes the proof of Theorem~\ref{thm: BSW correctness}.

 In Section~\ref{sec: deciding types of edges} we will show how to decide the type of the edges in $\puwd$ (Theorem~\ref{thm: edge type decidability}) in polynomial time in the size of $\puwd$.
 Thus, we can build the B-automaton $\execBSW$ in exponential time in the size of $P$.
 Combining this with Theorem~\ref{thm: BSW correctness} we get Theorem~\ref{thm: main dec} that says that the PMCP for NBW/\LTL specifications of RB-systems can be solved in \EXPTIME.